-AHOT 5106 Fieldwork I: 1 (1:0:3) Prerequisite: AHOT 5104, 5312, 5203 Part-time, supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
-Students will complete treatment notes and a case study on clientele seen on Fieldwork I: 1.
+AHOT 5106 Fieldwork I: 1 Prerequisites: AHOT 5310, AHOT 5313, AHOT 5403, AHOT 5411 One week (40 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
+Students will develop clinical reasoning skills, complete treatment notes and a concept map on clientele seen on Fieldwork I: 1.